Separation and Separation Agreements

 When am I legally separated for purposes of divorce?

-The one year period of separation required in North Carolina before you can file for divorce begins to run when a husband or wife moves into a separate residence with the intention not to resume the marital relationship.
+The one year period of separation is required in North Carolina before you can file for divorce begins to run when a husband or wife moves into a separate residence with the intention not to resume the marital relationship.
 It does not occur when one spouse sleeps in a separate bedroom or another part of the house.
 A Separation Agreement is not required for a couple to be “separated.”

 Do I need a Separation Agreement?